 article 43 force majeure

 44 Definition.
-An event of “Force Majeure” shall mean a restraint on Transporter’s performance of one or more of its obligations under this Agreement (“Obligation” or “Obligations”) resulting from a cause not within the control of Transporter (including, but not limited to, acts of negligence or willful misconduct of third parties, whether or not under the control, contract or supervision of Transporter) and which, by the exercise of due diligence and planning, the Transporter was unable to prevent.
-In this Article 13, the expression “due diligence and planning” shall mean that the standards and practices generally prevailing among operators of similar intrastate pipeline facilities in the United States have been adhered to.
+An event of “Force Majeure” shall mean a restraint on a Party’s performance of one or more of its obligations under this Agreement (“Obligation” or “Obligations”) resulting from a cause not within the control of such Party (including, but not limited to, acts of negligence or willful misconduct of third parties, whether or not under the control, contract or supervision of such Party) and which, by the exercise of due diligence and planning, such Party was unable to prevent.

 45 Suspension.
-If, due to an event of Force Majeure, Transporter is unable to perform any Obligation in whole or in part, it shall be entitled, to claim suspension of that Obligation to the extent of and for the duration of the event of Force Majeure; provided, however, that Transporter gives written notice to Shipper, setting out the details of such Force Majeure eventand its expected duration (if known) as soon as reasonably possible after the commencement of the event of Force Majeure.
+If, due to an event of Force Majeure, a Party is unable to perform any Obligation in whole or in part, it shall be entitled, to claim suspension of that Obligation to the extent of and for the duration of the event of Force Majeure; provided, however, that such Party gives written notice to the other Party, setting out the details of such Force Majeure event as soon as reasonably possible after the commencement of the event of Force Majeure.
+Such notice must also specify whether the Force Majeure Event will exceed 5 Days from its initial commencement or not.
+Nothing in this Article 13 shall suspend or otherwise relieve Shipper’s Obligation to pay the Demand Fee, regardless of whether Shipper shall have suffered an event of Force Majeure.

 46 Mitigation.
-When Transporter has claimed suspension of an Obligation under Section 13.2 above, Transporter shall be relieved of its commitment to perform that Obligation to the extent and for the period that the event of Force Majeure restrains Transporter’s performance of that Obligation, provided, however, that:
+When a Party has claimed suspension of an Obligation under Section 13.2 above, such Party shall be relieved of its commitment to perform that Obligation (other than Shipper’s Demand Fee payment Obligation) to the extent and for the period that the event of Force Majeure restrains such Party’s performance of that Obligation, provided, however, that:

-(a) Transporter effects those measures that are commercially reasonable in the circumstances to mitigate the cause of and effect of Force Majeure;
+(a) the Party effects those measures that are commercially reasonable in the circumstances to mitigate the cause of and effect of Force Majeure;

-(b) Transporter recommences performance of such Obligation to the extent reasonably possible during the cessation of and upon the conclusion of the event of Force Majeure; and
+(b) the Party recommences performance of such Obligation to the extent reasonably possible during the cessation of and upon the conclusion of the event of Force Majeure; and

-(c) as soon as reasonably possible after the conclusion of the event of Force Majeure, give notice to Shipper of the date of such conclusion.
+(c) as soon as reasonably possible after the conclusion of the event of Force Majeure, give notice to the other Party of the date of such conclusion.